 I hate shopping with a flaming passion, and still I recommend this.

 If you don’t yet have local clothes to wear, Generation is, by far, my favorite Pakistani clothing store.
-All of its readymade clothes are insanely colorful and uniquely geometric in design (as opposed to the feminine floral patterns favored by Pakistani women that I find obnoxious).
+All of its readymade clothes are insanely colorful and uniquely geometric in design (as opposed to the feminine floral patterns favored by the fashion industry).
+They also make an effort to use stronger and more “realistic” women as models, rather than pasty pale waifs.

 12. Cool off with ice cream from Chaman’s